opiopan/sonopi-digi/README.md

     ```
     dtoverlay=hifiberry-digi
     ```

-## Projcect Status
-I've investigated how configure WM8804 to apply the above design goals.
-This research is almost done.<br>
-I start to PoC on breadboard.

 ## Design Overview
 The keypoint of Sonopi Digi hardware design is configuring WM8804 to adapt to following device driver and device tree configuration.